 Year launched: 2022

-It’s based on the GLB, although it’s a bit cheaper to run.
-The Mercedes EQB has generous leg and headroom, the seats are very comfortable, and it has 495 litres of boot space behind the second row, which roughly equates to four suitcases or so.
+It’s based on the GLB, although a bit cheaper to run, the Mercedes EQB has generous leg and headroom, the seats are very comfortable, and it has 495-litres of boot space behind the second row, which roughly equates to four suitcases or so.

 The middle row slides forward to give taller adults in the third row more space on shorter trips.
 Popping the boot reveals two charging cable bags which take up most of the space with the third row in place and can cause a dilemma: do you carry seven people with little luggage or five with some luggage?

 There are four trim levels available: Sport Executive, AMG Line Executive, AMG Line Premium, and AMG Line Premium Plus.
-The entry-level executive starts at £52,800 and is claimed to give 320 miles on a single charge.
+The entry-level version is claimed to give 320 miles on a single charge.
 All models get 192PS, but the more you spend, the less your range will be with the range-topper returning around 290 miles.

 8. Mercedes-Benz EQV